BlueByteSystemsInc/PDMShell/src/visual-code-editor-4.md

 - Connect commands in the order they should run.
 - Review the full workflow visually before running it.

+## Canvas Navigation

+The canvas includes navigation controls for working with larger scripts:

+- **Zoom In** increases the canvas scale.
+- **Zoom Out** decreases the canvas scale.
+- **Zoom To Fit** fits the visible workflow into the canvas view.

+These controls are useful when a script grows beyond the visible area or when you want to review the full workflow before running it.

 ## Command Picker

 The command picker lets you search for commands by name, description, or category.
 Selecting a command inserts it into the canvas as a node.